Bihter Dumanoğlu

 Bihter Dumanoğlu (born February 3, 1995) is a Turkish female volleyball player.
 She is 174 cm tall at 68 kg and plays as libero.
-She is currently with the Galatasaray, which competes in the Turkish Women's Volleyball League.
+She is currently with the Papara Göztepe, which competes in the Turkish Women's Volleyball League.

 Career

 Club

 On 21 April 2021, she signed a 2-year contract with the Galatasaray Women's Volleyball Team.

+On 20 June 2023, she signed a new 2-year contract with Galatasaray and remained in the yellow-red team.

 National team

 Dumanoğlu is a member of the Turkey women's national volleyball team.